Limebee/footy/README.md

 # footy
 ## Overview

-This app was created for as a Solo Project for Chingu.
+This app was created as a Solo Project for Chingu.
 The app allows users to search information about soccer players.
 It pulls data from [TheSportsDB API ](https://www.thesportsdb.com/)

 Live Link: (https://footy-pi.vercel.app/)